Chart Color Schemes

 Population growth drivers in Paradise are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Paradise (SA) statistical area (Lv2) had an estimated population of around 8,275 as of Nov 2025.
-This reflects an increase of 1,058 people (14.7%) since the 2021 Census, which reported a population of 7,217 people.
-The change is inferred from the resident population of 7,657 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 148 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,317 persons per square kilometer, which is above average national locations assessed by AreaSearch.
-Paradise's 14.7% growth since the 2021 census exceeded the state (8.7%) and metropolitan area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Paradise (SA) had an estimated population of around 8,278 as of Feb 2026.
+This reflects an increase of 1,061 people since the 2021 Census, which reported a population of 7,217 people in the area.
+The change was inferred from the resident population of 7,657 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 149 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,318 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Paradise's growth rate of 14.7% since the 2021 census exceeded the state (9.0%) and Greater Adelaide, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data.
-With demographic trends, an above median population growth is projected for Australian statistical areas, with the Paradise (SA) (SA2) expected to grow by 1,627 persons to 2041, reflecting a gain of 11.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
+Future population trends project an above median growth for statistical areas analysed by AreaSearch, with the suburb of Paradise (SA) expected to increase by 1,611 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 11.2% in total over the 17 years.

 Frequently Asked Questions - Population